jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.65 SquareRoot

-Returns the square root of the values in a raster.
+Returns the square root of the values in a raster..

 *Parameters*: